jstrieb/github-stats/README.md

 # Support the Project

-There are a few ways to support this project.
+There are a few things you can do to support the project:

+- Star the repository (and follow me on GitHub for more)
+- Share and upvote on sites like Twitter, Reddit, and Hacker News
+- Report any bugs, glitches, or errors that you find

-Most importantly: star this repository and follow me on GitHub.
-These things motivate me to to keep sharing what I build, and they provide validation that my work is appreciated.
-In the same vein, please consider sharing the project on platforms like Reddit and Twitter.
+These things motivate me to to keep sharing what I build, and they provide validation that my work is appreciated!
+They also help me improve the project.
+Thanks in advance!

-Stars on GitHub also help me gauge who is making use of the project – since I do not include tracking or analytics in this or any project, I have no idea how many people use what I build unless they deliberately take action to notify me.
-If GitHub is not your style, reach out to me on my [contact page](https://jstrieb.github.io/about/#contact) and say "hello" instead!

-If you are insistent on spending money to show your support, I encourage you to make a generous donation to one of the following organizations.
+If you are insistent on spending money to show your support, I encourage you to instead make a generous donation to one of the following organizations.
 By advocating for Internet freedoms, organizations like these help me to feel comfortable releasing work publicly on the Web.